🔎Format comparison

 Choose Trivia when you need momentum

-Trivia is usually the better format when:
+Trivia is the better format when:

-• the room is sleepy
+• The room is sleepy and needs a jolt

-• the team enjoys a little competition
+• The team enjoys friendly competition

-• you want a stronger reveal moment
+• You want a stronger reveal moment with clear winners

-• the meeting can spare five to ten focused minutes
+• The meeting can spare five to ten focused minutes

 Trivia gives the room a clearer payoff.
 Correct answers, scores, and standings create more momentum than a simple opinion split.